Want to know the biggest mistake I made as a creative entrepreneur?

 It’s exciting, it’s something people recognize you by, it calls for a level of respect this day in age and it’s so easy to just hit post and become consumed with the numbers, when all the while, your business can actually be just barely hanging on by a thread financially.

 Trust me, taking a good, hard look at your finances is icky.
 It hurts and it can be incredibly humbling, but I am SO grateful I did this.
-In fact, it wasn’t until just over a year that I really started taking this seriously, and you know what’s happened?!
+In fact, it wasn’t until a few years into my business that I really started taking this seriously, and you know what’s happened?!
 My business and my income have tripled.

-So, what are my biggest tips to help you OWN your finances and not fear them in 2019?!
+So, what are my biggest tips to help you OWN your finances now?!

 1. Hire an accountant.